gesellc/flash-mob-programming/README.md

 Run a full retro according to your situation.

 Explicitly ask participants how they experienced the focus on trust and empathy.

+Did you experience the group moving from internal focus - practicing empathy, concentrating on each other - to more focus on the task, increasing performance?